House votes to expand legal safeguards for LGBTQ people - The Boston Globe

 Advertisement

-“The LGBT community has waited long enough," said Rep. David Cicilline, D-R.I., who is gay and the bill's lead sponsor.
-“The time has come to extend the blessings of liberty and equality to all of Americans regardless of who they are and who they love."
+“The LGBT community has waited long enough,” said Democratic Representative David Cicilline, of Rhode Island, who is gay and the bill’s lead sponsor.
+“The time has come to extend the blessings of liberty and equality to all of Americans, regardless of who they are and who they love.”

 Republicans broadly opposed the legislation.
 They echoed concerns from religious groups and social conservatives who worry the bill would force people to take actions that contradict their religious beliefs.
 They warned that faith-based adoption agencies seeking to place children with a married mother and father could be forced to close, or that private schools would have to hire staff whose conduct violates tenets of the school’s faith.

 “This is unprecedented.
-It's dangerous.
-It's an attack on our first freedom, the first freedom listed in the Bill of Rights, religious liberty," said Rep. Mike Johnson, R-La.
+It’s dangerous.
+It’s an attack on our first freedom, the first freedom listed in the Bill of Rights, religious liberty,” said Republican Representative Mike Johnson of Louisiana.

 The House passed the Equality Act in the last Congress with unanimous Democratic support and the backing of eight Republicans, but Donald Trump’s White House opposed the measure and it was not considered in the Senate, where 60 votes will be needed to overcome procedural hurdles.
 Democrats are trying to revive it now that they have control of Congress and the White House, but passage still appears unlikely in the evenly divided Senate.